-• The design consultant shall analyze the various needs for construction inspection and develop a plan to accomplish same with its internal staff and/or an outside consultant.
-The consultant's proposed fee for this task should include a complete breakdown of associated costs.
+- The design consultant/team shall analyze the various needs for construction inspection and develop a plan to accomplish the same with its internal staff and/or an outside consultant.
+The consultant's proposed fee for this task should include a complete breakdown of associated costs. - The design consultant/team shall make necessary inspections to ensure the work is consistent with the Historic Preservation Part 2 and otherwise consistent with the Dept. of Interior Standards.
+The team shall prepare written reports and provide whatever information is required by the Tax Credit Investor or their designee. - At the conclusion of constriction, the Consultant Team will be required to prepare a NPS Part 3 Request for Certification of Completed Work.